Mihai7218/IOL2026-RegSy/README.md

 ## Unfinished features & todos
 - [ ] Verification steps for payments (e.g. email confirmation).

+- (Notes: I use resend for the email service in the original plan.)
 - [ ] Limit team/member counts based on selected plan.
 - [ ] Team limit of city tour and excursions.